sproutcore/build-tools/docs/projectconfig.md

 As will be shown later, every framework can and will have multiple object instances, in order to allow app specific overrides as well as to prevent app specific overrides leaking into other apps.

 The example project config file contained in this directory is very complex in order to show all the possible overrides.
 Configuration files found inside apps or frameworks should have the same syntax as the corresponding parts in the project config.
-In a real project, the project configuration file can most likely be very small, or even non-existant as the buildtools will try to autodetect the project configuration as much as possible.
+In a real project, the project configuration file can most likely be very small, or even non-existent as the buildtools will try to autodetect the project configuration as much as possible.

-## Project file sections
+## Project configuration file sections

 There are different sections in the project config.